rekalogika/rekalogika.dev/docs/domain-event/00-intro.md

 $post->setStatus('published');
 $entityManager->flush();

-// the event will be dispatched after the flush above, afterwards a message
+// the event will be dispatched after the flush above, afterwards the listener
-// will appear in the log file
+// above will be called, sending a message to the logger
 ```

 ## Installation